Glass Sculpture

 Bridlington seafront glass sculpture

-These 3 metre tall, free-standing glass sculptures, each 35mm thick, were designed for a garden in Quarry Bay, Hong Kong.
+These 3 metre tall, free-standing glass sculptures designed by Graham Jones, each 35mm thick, were produced for a garden in Quarry Bay, Hong Kong.

 free standing decorated glass